 After the behavioral interview, you may get a coding challenge to complete on your own time.
 This could mean getting a list of requirements and a skeleton code.
 You would then be asked to complete the code and submit it after completing the code in your own environment.

-More commonly, companies have been using Hackerrank (or tools like that).
+More commonly, companies have been using Hackerrank, Coderpad, or similar platforms.
 This is an online, browser-based coding environment.
 I suggest signing up for an account and practice using it as you prepare for interviews, to get familiar with the environment.

 In some instances, companies may want you to complete the coding challenge first before they even call you for the behavioral round.
 This is because they may have a lot of candidates at the top of the funnel, and they have some automated way to filter out candidates whose code does not pass enough test cases.